 The doctors shared puzzled looks before turning back to the boy.
 "You're in Tokyo," the only female of the group spoke.

-Gohan's brows furrowed.
+Gohan's brow furrowed.
 That was a name he was unfamiliar with.
 "What region is that in?"

 Gohan's eyes widened, and his heart started racing.
 Breathing suddenly became difficult, but he used some meditative techniques Piccolo had taught him to calm himself down a tad.
 The doctors stared at him apprehensively, unsure what to say.